debricked/a-wild-button-appears/README.md

 ## Usage

 Install the bot, and then proceed by waiting for a wild BUTTON to appear.
+Click buttons.

 ## Installation, configuration, and running